 Brothers Standing Tall

-This is a 2-hour interactive presentation on family violence specifically for Aboriginal and Torres Strait men.
-The presentation provides a space for Aboriginal and Torres Strait men to learn and talk about family violence and the impact on Aboriginal and Torres Strait families, giving the basis to start reflecting on what you can do to prevent family violence in your community.
+This is a two-hour interactive presentation on family violence specifically for Aboriginal and Torres Strait Islander men.
+The presentation provides a space for Aboriginal and Torres Strait Islander men to learn and talk about family violence and the impact on Aboriginal and Torres Strait Islander families, giving the basis to start reflecting on what you can do to prevent family violence in your community.

 What will I learn?

-See themselves as having the potential to be a role model in the community
+see yourself as having the potential to be a role model in the community.

 DV-alert awareness sessions are free of charge to all eligible participants.